 A two-year program providing career training as a commercial artist.
 The commercial artist deals with an interesting and exciting variety of professional people who will include executives, associates, clients, specialists, editors, copywriters, and representatives of supplying organizations such as typographers, papermakers, platemakers, printers, binders and other specialists in the reproduction arts.
-A commercial artist is an artist for commerce-not a fine artist; however, a great number of artists and designers work in the field commonly known as 'graphic arts''.
+A commercial artist is an artist for commerce-not a fine artist; however, a great number of artists and designers work in the field commonly known as 'graphic arts".
 These creative people have one thing in common: they accept and work on projects and commissions with definite objectives for clients and employers.
 The objects and items of their creations are planned to entertain, inform, instruct, or sell.
 A few of the areas the commercial artist may work in are package design, professional publications, crafts, industrial design, book illustrations, annual reports, textile design, magazines, TV advertising, jewelry design, trade publications, display design, automotive design, in-house publications, and medical illustration.
 Multi-talented individuals who can write copy, who are experienced in design and reproduction of material, and who understand marketing techniques and data processing are in greatest demand and will command the highest salaries.
 A special creative or artistic ability is required for these careers as well as such qualities as resourcefulness, experimentation, and inquiry.
-Basic skill competencies in keylining, paste-up, lettering, knowledge of materials (paper, ink, print), fundamental design, and illustration will be minimum prereguisites for obtaining job experience.
+Basic skill competencies in keylining, paste-up, lettering, knowledge of materials (paper, ink, print), fundamental design, and illustration will be minimum prerequisites for obtaining job experience.
 Average to high employability.

-Part-Time Sequence Full-Time S Course Sequence Description Hrs.
-2 2 1 1 First Term TCA 110 TCA 100 ART 112 ENG 100 ENG 111 Lettering and Layout Prospective Drawing Basic Design Technical Communication or English Composition 4 4 3 4 2 MTH 090 PHY 110 Foundations of Occupational Mathematics or Applied Physics 3-4 18-19 1 3 3 4 Second Te ART 112 TCA 121 PHO 111 PSY 150 PLS 108 Basic Design Advertising Layout Photography Industrial Psychology Government and Society 3 4 3 3 7 5 5 6 Third Tern TCA 101 ART 140 TCA 122 TCA 226 n Technical Illustration Life Drawing Technical Rendering Commercial Display 4 3 4 4 15 7 7 8 8 8 Fourth Te TCA 120 TCA 228 TCA 236 PLS 108 PSY 150 rm Commercial Rendering Airbrush Techniques Specialized Study Government and Society Industrial Psychology 4 4 3 3 18

-PHO 218 may be substituted for 3 credits of TCA 236.
+Part-Time Sequence Full-Time Course Sequence Description Hrs.

+First Term

+2 TCA 110 Lettering and Layout 4

+2 TCA 100 Prospective Drawing 4

+1 ART 112 Basic Design 3

+1 ENG 100 Communication Skills or •

+ENG 111 English Composition I 4

+2 MTH 090 Occupational Mathematics or

+PHY 110 Applied Physics 3-4

+• • • • • • • • • • • • • • • • • • • • 18-19

+Second Te erm . .0 ,0

+, 1 ART 112 Basic Design 3

+3 TCA 121 Advertising Layout 4

+3 PHO 111 Photography 4

+4 PSY 150 Industrial Psychology 3

+PLS 108 Government and Society 3

+• 7

+Third Terr n

+5 TCA 101 Technical Illustration 4

+5 ART 140 Life Drawing 3

+6 TCA 122 Technical Rendering 4

+6 TCA 226 Commercial Display 4

+• 15

+Fourth Te rm

+7 TCA 120 Commercial Rendering 4

+7 TCA 228 Airbrush Techniques 4

+8 TCA 236 Specialized Study 4

+8 PLS 108 Government and Society 3

+8 PSY 150 Industrial Psychology 3

+- 18

-Photographic Assisting One-Year Program: Code 886 Advisors: J. Raymond Steinbach, J. David Patterson
+Photographic Assisting One-Year Program: Code 886 Advisors: J. Raymond Steinbach